aadvikk/aadvikk/README.md

 ### On This Profile:
 I'm slowly uploading all the mini-projects and ideas living in my mind.
-Stick around — the list gets bigger day by day!
+Stick around, the list gets bigger day by day!

 ### When I'm not coding...
 - I'm hanging out with my adorable dog 🐶